Lymantria

 Behavior

 males are attracted to female and can be trapped using synthetic lures.
 Mating success is influenced by climate, adult age, and .
-Some balloon on threads for wind .
-Larvae infected with multiple (LdMNPV) exhibit Tree-top : enhanced locomotory activity, climbing to elevated locations before death, extended duration, increased photosensitivity, and disrupted circadian rhythmicity.
+Some larvae balloon on silk threads for wind .
+Larvae infected with multiple (LdMNPV) exhibit Tree-top : enhanced locomotory activity, climbing to elevated locations before death, extended instar duration, increased photosensitivity, and disrupted circadian rhythmicity.

 Ecological Role